top of page

 AI x Robotics: Inside the New Infrastructure of Intelligence

 In 2025, the phrase “AI everywhere” is starting to sound like an old startup slogan.
-Everyone says they’re “AI-powered,” but few can answer the harder question: Where does your AI actually live?
+Everyone claims they’re “AI-powered,” but few can answer the harder question: Where does your AI actually live?

 That’s the conversation we had recently on the AI Unfiltered Podcast, where I sat down with Fernando Lorenzo, Managing Director at Universal AI Services (UAIS) — a firm bridging data analytics, robotics, and sensory AI.